Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Introduction

-In this work we use the fact that a permanent polarization vector generated without an electric field has both a non-zero curl and divergence.
-Thus, we show that the permanent polarization vector can be defined as a combination of a scalar and vector potential.
-Importantly, the electric vector potential gives a non-zero tangential surface term, which at the boundary can be viewed as an effective magnetic current \cite{Electret19}, an entity related to a Berry phase.
-Furthermore, we find that the time rate of change of this electric Berry phase leads to the derivation of Ampere's Law (magnetomotive force), and the time rate of change of the well known magnetic Berry phase (or Aharonov-Bohm (AB), phase)\cite{AB1959} leads to the derivation of Faraday's law (electromotive force).
+In this work we use the fact that a permanent vector polarisation, generated without an electric field has both a non-zero curl and divergence.
+For the curl of the polarisation to be nonzero, an energy input is required to separate the bound charge; this describes a permanent electret or energy harvesting material \cite{Tobar2021,Sessler2016,Zi20152340,Wang2013,WANG20179,WANG2020104272,mi11030267,Gross62,Jean-Mistral2012,C6TA09590A} as well as the properties of ferroelectric domain walls \cite{Vasudevan:2017uf}.
+This description is also similar to an active dipole in antenna theory, a voltage source in circuit theory \cite{Tobar2021,RHbook2012,Balanis2012,Volkakis2012,White1999}, or an active dipole emitter in quantum theory \cite{Drezet2016,Drezet2017,Drezet17b}, where an external nonconservative force (sometimes referred as a fictitious or pseudo force) is described by an impressed electric field (some times referred as a fictitious or pseudo electric field) \cite{Pikulin16,Yu19,Ilan:2020to} with a nonzero curl (one could call this a polarisation).
+Furthermore, the electret, energy harvester, or ferroelectric domain may be classified as an active bound charge dipole.
+We may recognize this active dipole term generally as a nonconservative curl force term, which necessarily modifies Faraday's law, and is only present internally to the active antenna, voltage source, electret, or ferroelectric domain and not present globally outside the active device.
+As with all curl forces \cite{Berry_2013,Berry_2020,Berry2015,Guha:2020uh,SpinCurlF2013,Strange_2018}, this nonconservative term cannot be characterized by a scalar potential; on the other hand, it has been recently shown to be characterized via an electric vector potential \cite{Drezet2016,Drezet2017,TobarModAx19,TOBAR2020,Tobar2021,Tobar2022}, and we show that the permanent polarisation vector can be defined as a combination of a scalar and vector potential.
+Importantly, the electric vector potential gives a non-zero tangential surface term, which at the boundary can be viewed as an effective magnetic current \cite{Tobar2021}, an entity related to a geometric phase and a monopole instanton \cite{Song2021}.
+Furthermore, we find that the time rate of change of this electric geometric phase leads to the derivation of Ampere's Law (magnetomotive force), and the time rate of change of the well known magnetic Berry phase (or Aharonov-Bohm (AB), phase)\cite{AB1959} leads to the derivation of Faraday's law (electromotive force).
 This is consistent with prior work, which derives motive forces from the Aharonov-Bohm and Aharonov-Casher effects \cite{Oh1994,ACEffect1984}.